LightAndLight/lightandlight.github.io/_posts/2015-03-04-the-programming-thought-process-fizzbuzz.md

 will be printed.
 These can all be expressed using "if-else" statements due to their boolean nature.
 Additionally, if the none of the conditions are satisfied, then the number is to be printed.
-This "default" behaviour can be specific in the "else" section of the statement.
+This "default" behaviour can be specified in the "else" section of the statement.

 When there are multiple "if-else" statements checking the same variable, it's best to use "elif" statement for all the options instead of nested "if-else".